Village of the Damned (1995 film): Plot

-The children, who now have a bad reputation in town, eventually move to the local barn as their classroom for survival.
+The children develop a bad reputation in town after causing several injurious and fatal "accidents" to townsfolk, and eventually move to their classroom at a local barn for survival.
 Local priest Father George attempts to shoot them, only for Mara to use her powers and force George to shoot himself.
 Soon, it is learned that there are other colonies of blackout children in foreign countries, but due to their inhuman nature, they were quickly eliminated, in some cases at the cost of destroying the entire town.
-The scientific team in Midwich flees the town to escape the chaos.
 One of the scientists, Dr. Susan Verner, is forced to show the children the well-preserved alien corpse of David's intended mate she secretly kept for research.
-The children force her to commit suicide by impaling herself.
-An angry mob gathers to kill the children, but the town descends into chaos.
+The children force her to commit suicide with a scalpel.
+An angry mob gathers to attempt to kill the children, but their unsuccessful efforts lead Midwich into chaos, and the rest of the scientific team flees.

 Alan devises a plan to detonate a bomb inside a briefcase in the children's classroom.
 By thinking of a brick wall, he is able to create a mental barrier and keep the presence of the bomb a secret from the children.
 Jill begs him to spare David because he is not like the others.
 Alan attempts to do this by asking David to leave to get his notebook from his car.
-The children begin to suspect that Alan is hiding something.
+The rest of the children begin to suspect that Alan is hiding something.
 Mara's true face shows through as she breaks through Alan's defenses, revealing the bomb.
 The other children look at the clock, and the bomb explodes, killing everyone inside, including Alan.
 Jill holds David outside during the explosion.